joostd/android-signingdemo/README.md

 followed by one or more intermediate certificates, and finally the root certificate.
 As the attestation certificate is specific to the generated KeyStore key, the intermediate certificate(s) are the ones than need to be checked for revocation.

-To seperate the certificates in the certs.file, you can use the `split` utility.
+To seperate the certificates in the certs.pem file, you can use the `split` utility.
 For instance:

 ```bash
 $ split -d -a 1 -p "-----BEGIN CERTIFICATE-----" certs.pem crt